burtonrj/CytoPy/README.md

 CytoPy was created to address these issues.
 It was created with the general philosophy that given some cytometry data and a clinical/experimental endpoint, we wish to find what properties seperate groups (e.g. what cell populations are important for identifying a disease?
 What phenotypes are changing in response to a stimulus? etc).
-The pipeline itself is centered around a MongoDB database, built in  the Python programming language, and designed with 'low code' as a core aim, greatly simplifying cytometry analysis.
+The pipeline itself is centered around a MongoDB database, is built in  the Python programming language, and designed with a 'low code' API, greatly simplifying cytometry analysis.
 We can break it all down into the following steps that can be completed in just a few lines of code: